DinographicPixels/guilderJS/README.md

 If this is a concern and you rather opt out, consider disabling the `dataCollection` client option.

-If some of your data has already been collected and want to the removal of it, consider contacting us: support@dinographicpixels.com
+If some of your data have already been collected and want to the removal of them, consider contacting us: support@dinographicpixels.com

 <hr>